Bernsai/CovarianceFingerprint/README.md

 _Trends, periodicities and local variations are among the main recognizable patterns in time series data.
-While humans are able to quickly explore the superimposition of such patterns, mining algorithms are often faced with the challenge of finding (i) a suitable time series representation model and (ii) an expressive query model which adapt to diverse application domains and information needs.
-In this paper, we propose a supervised stochastic approach which facilitates interval-based pattern analysis of time series data.
+While humans are able to quickly explore the superimposition of such patterns, mining algorithms are often faced with the challenge of finding (i) a suitable time series representation model and (ii) an expressive query model which adapt to diverse application domains and information needs. [...]
+We propose a supervised stochastic approach which facilitates interval-based pattern analysis of time series data.
 Our proposal is based on non-parametric Gaussian Processes and is able to interrelate interesting patterns within single and across multiple time series.
 Our performance evaluation in different real-world application domains indicates that our approach is able to expose interesting patterns and